JBKLabs/create-react-app/README.md

-# jbknowledge/create-react-app
+# Create React App

-A cli for generating new React projects.
+A cli for generating new React projects at [JBKnowledge](https://jbknowledge.com/).

 ## Running